 If you blow by California Valley like we normally do, you’d also never realize there is a tiny old-timey motel open in California Valley.
 Don’t expect 5-star Marriott accommodations.
 If that’s you Buttercup, don’t waste your time coming to the California Valley Lodge/Motel.
 But it’s here, it’s an hour from anything, it’s cash only, and there are more stars out here than you can imagine.
 You can see the galaxy.

-The other thing of note if you do stop at one of these high points in one of the whoops, is to the south of Hwy 58 lies the Carrizo Plain National Monument.
-You would have to ride the dirt Soda Lake Rd to Hwy 166 to experience the Carrizo Plain for its entirety.
+The other thing of note if you do stop at one of these high points in one of the whoops, is to the south of Highway 58 lies the Carrizo Plain National Monument.
+You would have to ride the dirt Soda Lake Rd to Highway 166 to experience the Carrizo Plain for its entirety.

 The Carrizo Plain National Monument is a little-known national monument in California spanning a vast 246,812 acres and it is the largest expanse of native grassland in the state.
 It has been designated a National Historic Landmark and is bordered on either side by low ranges with the valley itself being the protected lands.

 National monuments are areas reserved by the national government because they contain objects of historic, prehistoric, or scientific interest.
 They are nationally significant lands and waters set aside for permanent protection.
 Carrizo Plain National Monument was created in 2001 during the Clinton Administration.
 It's worth mentioning a president can only create national monuments from land that is already owned by the federal government.
 The Carrizo Plain is managed by the Bureau of Land Management, not the federal park service.